kishorekumargr/trendy/README.md

-## TrendFit – Trendy Clothing Online Store
+## TrendFit – Trendy Clothing Store

 TrendFit brings you the hottest fashion trends.
 Shop quality clothing, explore curated collections, and stay ahead in style with our seamless online shopping experience.